NUWCDIVNPT/stig-manager/docs/Technical_Info.md

  * `STIGMAN_CLIENT_KEYCLOAK_REALM` - Sample value: stigman
  * `STIGMAN_CLIENT_KEYCLOAK_CLIENTID` - Sample value: stig-manager

-A sample Keycloak image, recommended only for testing purposes, is available on our [Docker Hub site.](https://hub.docker.com/r/carlsmig/stig-manager) Most of the default values for the above Environment variables will work with this image.
+A sample Keycloak image, recommended only for testing purposes, is available on our [Docker Hub site.](https://hub.docker.com/repository/docker/nuwcdivnpt/stig-manager-auth) Most of the default values for the above Environment variables will work with this image.

+### Add Users
+Don't forget to add at least your first STIGMan user when configuring KeyCloak.
+You can also configure Keycloak to auto-enroll users.
+STIG Manager will automatically create it's own user associations for Collection grants once a KeyCloak authenticated user accesses the system.
+The privileges Admin, Collection Creator, and Global Access are managed in Keycloak with Roles.
+Specific Grants to Collections and Assets/STIGs are managed in the STIG Manager app.

 ### Database - MySQL 8.0.4+
 STIG Manager has been tested with MySQL 8.0.21.